Aceearly1993/lc2-miserablesecrets/README.md

 Italian - TheCarsEdge
 Japanese - 狼王之2型

-... and all the people in the game's original credits.
+... and all the people in the game's original credits and reworked edition credits.

 ### Update History ###